 Jordan O’Byrne serves as Minister of Music at Christ the Redeemer.
 Originally from Gainesville, Florida, the Navy brought his family to Hampton Roads in 1998.
-A graduate of Hickory High School in Chesapeake, he currently studies Music Education at Old Dominion University with an emphasis in String Bass Performance.
-“Make a joyful noise to the Lord, all the earth,” the psalmist says.
-Jordan desires that all would “join the mighty chorus” in order to “Ponder anew what the Almighty can do, if with His love He befriends thee.”
-He has been married to his best friend Olivia and together they have a beloved son, Ewan.
+He is a passionate advocate of worship and music as essential components of formation for Christians of all ages.
+Jordan desires that all would ‘join the mighty chorus’ in order to ‘ponder anew what the Almighty can do, if with His love He befriends thee.’
+In 2018, he married his best friend Olivia and together they have a beloved son, Ewan.

 Paul Gyorfi, Senior Warden and Council Member